tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 ![](./media/image9.png)

-it calsulates level and trend smoothing calculation.
+it calculates level and trend smoothing calculation.
 It always applied in a linear or additive fashion.

-Holts linear model is a great model to apply to any non seasonal data set.
+Holts linear model is a great model to apply to any non-seasonal data set.

 # Exponential Trend Method

 ![](./media/image11.png)

-A variation of the holts linear tred method is Exponential Trend Method, it is uses Level and trend components but it multiplies them.
-This means trend will de/increase exponential rather that linear and exhibits forecasts with a trend growth rate by factoring rather than additiona.
+A variation of the holts linear trend method is Exponential Trend Method, it is uses Level and trend components but it multiplies them.
+This means trend will de/increase exponential rather that linear and exhibits forecasts with a trend growth rate by factoring rather than additional.

 ![](./media/image8.png)